mikehaertl/Codeception/docs/modules/Yii2.md

 This module provides integration with [Yii framework](http://www.yiiframework.com/) (2.0).
-It initializes Yii framework in test environment and provides actions for functional testing.
+It initializes the Yii framework in a test environment and provides actions for functional testing.

 ## Application state during testing

 This section details what you can expect when using this module.

 * You will get a fresh application in `\Yii::$app` at the start of each test (available in the test and in `_before()`).
 * Inside your test you may change application state; however these changes will be lost when doing a request if you have enabled `recreateApplication`.
 * When executing a request via one of the request functions the `request` and `response` component are both recreated.